Strobesstrobes

 What is an assumed breach internal pentest?

-How do you stop LLMNR poisoning?
+How do you stop LLMNR poisoning and NTLM relay?

 Sources and references